occrp/id-backend/README.md

 ## Inspecting the queue

 ID tasks use a little jobs queue.
-To see the jobs in the queue, run:
+To see just the pending jobs in queue, run:
 ```
-$ docker-compose run --rm api ./manage.py queue --inspect=True
+$ docker-compose run --rm api ./manage.py queue --inspect=False
 ```

 To delete old processed jobs, run: